matacoder/senior/README.md

 By contrast, faulthandler has slightly better Python documentation.
 It states that its purpose is to dump Python tracebacks explicitly on a fault, after a timeout, or on a user signal.
 It also works well with other system fault handlers like Apport or the Windows fault handler.
 Both the faulthandler and trace modules provide more tracing abilities and can help you debug your Python code.
 For more profiling statistics, see the next section.

-If you’re a beginner to tracing, I recommend you start simple with trace.
+If you're a beginner to tracing, I recommend you start simple with trace.

 ### application performance monitoring (APM) tools that fit

 Datadog in my production

 ### What part of the code should I profile?
-Now let’s delve into profiling specifics.
-The term “profiling” is mainly used for performance testing, and the purpose of performance testing is to find bottlenecks by doing deep analysis.
+Now let's delve into profiling specifics.
+The term "profiling" is mainly used for performance testing, and the purpose of performance testing is to find bottlenecks by doing deep analysis.
 So you can use tracing tools to help you with profiling.
 Recall that tracing is when software developers log information about a software execution.
 Therefore, logging performance metrics is also a way to perform profiling analysis.

-But we’re not restricted to tracing.
+But we're not restricted to tracing.
 As profiling gains mindshare in the mainstream, we now have tools that perform profiling directly.
 Now the question is, what parts of the software do we profile (measure its performance metrics)?

 ### Typically, we profile: